SAFEHR-data/uclh-synthetic-data/Readme.md

 # Generating synthetic data in UCLH

 ## Outline
 This repository is a start towards creating a home for the processes and tools to generate and release synthetic hospital data at UCLH.
 It is work in progress and will change.
+This documentation will also be synched to Slab where it will look prettier.

 ## What are synthetic data ?
 Synthetic data are artificially generated rather than referring to a particular individual or event.
 Synthetic data reduce the risk of releasing information about individual patients.
 See these [good introductory resources about synthetic data](https://www.researchdata.scot/engage-and-learn/data-explainers/intro-to-synthetic-data/).